This page has been automatically translated. Please refer to the page in French if needed.

 Information and Prevention Visit (VIP) required

-The employer must organize an information and prevention visit (VIP), which has replaced the hiring medical visit.
+The employer must organise an information and prevention visit (VIP), which replaced the medical employment visit.

-Vip is realized within a maximum period of 3 months from the actual taking of the workstation.
+The Vip within 3 months from the actual taking of the workstation.

-For the night worker and for the employee under 18 years of age, the visit is carried out prior to assignment..
-The occupational doctor may prescribe, if he deems it appropriate, additional specialized examinations, which shall be the responsibility of the employer.
+For a night worker or an employee under 18 years of age, the visit is carried out before assignment.
+The occupational physician may request additional specialised examinations, which are the responsibility of the employer.

-- and to inform him of his right to benefit, at any time, a visit at his request with the occupational doctor.
+- Informing the employee of his right to benefit, at any time, a visit at his request with the occupational doctor

 An occupational health record is open.

-At the end of each Vip, the occupational doctor or health professional shall issue a certificate of follow-up at work to the employee and the employer.
+At the end of each Vip, the occupational physician or health professional shall issue a certificate of follow-up to work to the employee and the employer.

-Please note : the occupational doctor shall not have the right to transmit to the employer any medical information concerning the employee.
+The occupational physician is not entitled to transmit to the employer medical information concerning the employee.

-An employer who fails to comply with his medical obligations is liable to:
+An employer who fails to meet his or her medical obligations shall: